Campaign History of the 151e Régiment d'Infanterie - I

 At 2000 hrs, it receives the order to break off contact under the cover of darkness, cross back over the Crusne using the Pierrepont bridge, and set up in bivouac to the north of Han-devant-Pierrepont.
 The movement is executed in good order through Bois Fayel (1 km southwest of Côte 329, the northwestern edge of Pierrepont) around 2330 hrs.
 The 1 and 3 Bats. are billeted at Han-devant-Pierrepont except for one company assigned to man the advance-post to the south of Pierrepont.
 The 2 Bat., which had not been able to reassemble upon exiting the fight, was poorly directed on its way to bivouac and ended up near Arrancy (4 km to the northeast) at 2330 hrs.
 It would rejoin the regiment the next morning at 0400 hrs.

 • The casualties for the 151 RI are enormous.
-In a matter of hours, the regiment lost 20 officers and about 700 men.
+In a matter of hours, the regiment lost 20 officers and roughly 800 men.
 When compared to the total number of troops from the regiment actually engaged (10 companies or some 2,500 effectives), the unit had lost 28% loss of its effective.
 The 8 Co. had effectively ceased to exist with only 12 survivors out of the original 250 men.

 Read the last letter of 2nd Lieutenant George Le Balle, killed on 22 August 1914 here.